beetbox/beets/docs/guides/beginnerCLI.rst

 * Select *Environment Variables* at the bottom of the window.

         .. image:: ../_static/Images/environmentV.png
-            :width: 600
+            :width: 800

 * This is where the path from earlier comes in.
 Under the 'User variables' section, double click the ``path`` variable.
 Then select *New*.
 Enter the path where you installed Python.
 Add ``\Scripts\`` at the end.
 After select OK in both the edit window and the Environment Variables window.

     **IMPORTANT** - If you do not select OK in both windows, it will not save the update and you will have to repeate this step.

         .. image:: ../_static/Images/path.png
-            :width: 600
+            :width: 800

 Installing beets
 ^^^^^^^^^^^^^^^^
-2. Press the Windows key and type 'cmd' and then press enter on the Command Prompt.
+2. Press the Windows key and type 'cmd', and then press enter on the Command Prompt.
 This will open your Command Line Interface.
 Type ``cd [folder name]`` that you wish to install beets into.
 Note that you may have to change directories a few times to get to the desired one ex. ``cd users\name\music_library``.
 For this example, I am saving it to my user so I do not need to change directories.

 * Now install beets by running: ``pip install beets``.
 A successful install will collect and download the included libraries.

     .. image:: ../_static/Images/install.png
-        :width: 600
+        :width: 800

 * You're all set!
 Type ``beet`` at the command prompt to make sure everything's in order.
 Doing so will bring up a list of helpful commands, as well as the format needed to use them.